s-damian/hardhat-nft-ticketing/docs/Localnet-to-Testnet.md

 (`npm run deploy` calls the sh file `sh/deploy.sh`)

-> In the terminal your EventManager Contract Address will be displayed.
+> In the terminal, the contract addresses will be displayed.

 ### Environment Variables - Contract Addresses